sfigg/commercialization-public/design/compatibility/1709/device-streaming-camera.md

 Error Conditions include (but are not limited to) forced invalid pin connections, invalid property sets, buffers with invalid data, null pointers, and error conditions from drivers above or below on the stack

+**Co-installers**

+Effective from the Windows release after April 1st, 2018, Camera devices must not use co-installers.

 ### Device.Streaming.Camera.Base.DirectShow

 *RGB camera implementation must support DirectShow.*